pixel

 Available Fields of Study

-You should apply for the field of study that you majored in at university or its related field.
+You must apply for a program in the field of study that you majored in at university or its related field.
 This is one of the eligibility requirements!
 If you plan to change fields, you need to show a clear and compelling relationship between your past studies and what you will study in Japan to prove they are “related”.
 It is up to you to explain the connection and convince your reviewers!

 Your field of study also has to be available at the graduate level at a university in Japan in a language that you speak.
 You must find at least one graduate program taught in English in Japan in your field of study and enter that program and a prospective advisor in your Placement Preference Form.

-The scholarship does not cover programs that require practical training/apprenticeship, such as performing arts or programs that require technical training at a factory or company.
-You can study Japanese performing arts from an academic perspective, so long as no practical performance training is required.
+The scholarship does not cover practical training or apprenticeship, such as Japanese traditional performing arts training or technical internship programs that require technical training at a factory or company.
+You can study Japanese performing arts from an academic perspective at a university, but you cannot use the scholarship to train to become a professional performer.

 Finally, for medical or dental fields, you cannot participate in any clinical training until you receive the relevant licenses from the Japanese Ministry of Health, Labor, and Welfare.
 License exams are only in Japanese and involve significant technical language.
 This essentially means that you would need native-level fluency in Japanese if you intend to pursue a degree in any of these fields that requires clinical training.